-Key-indicator monitoring is performed at long-term sites that run continuously and are designed to operate year-round.
-Results from these sites are used to report to the MfE on compliance with the NESAQ and to track long-term trends.
+Key Indicator Monitoring - Performed at long-term sites that run continuously and are designed to operate year-round.
+Results from these sites are used to report to the Ministry for the Environment on compliance with the NESAQ and to track long-term trends.